snd/mohair/README.md

 - better testing of escaping
   - test escaping for each and every query as in criterion !!!!
     - q.escape(...)

-- test returning
-  - for update
-  - for delete

 - test that all parts of the queries get escaped
   - select DONE